New Internships Announcement

 MTR Elizabeth line have a strong, forward-facing sustainability strategy that aims to deliver economic, environmental, and social improvements to the capital.
 This outlook is important as the Elizabeth line will play a pivotal role in ensuring London is able to adapt to its increasing population, which is set to reach 10 million by 2030.
 The Elizabeth line will provide an estimated 10% increase to central London’s rail capacity, carrying an estimated 200 million annual passengers.
 It will boost the UK economy by billions of pounds while supporting thousands of new jobs and homes.

 Cities have always been drivers and incubators of technology, entrepreneurship, innovation, industry, and creativity.
 Successful urbanisation – urbanisation which fosters such an environment – is an enormously important endeavour, and one which will shape the future of cities for many years to come.
-We are excited to partner with Jacobs and MTR Elizabeth line, aiming, together, to leave a positive legacy for London.
+We are excited to work with Jacobs and MTR Elizabeth line, aiming, together, to leave a positive legacy for London.